-The content in this appendix has moved to Revision History.
+The content in this case of the bounded to Decision History The content in this appendix has moved to Revision History.

 Appendix H: Annotated Examples of Discrete Geometries

 H.1.
 Point Data

 To represent data at scattered locations and times with no implied relationship among of coordinate positions, both data and coordinates must share the same (sample) instance dimension.
 Because each feature contains only a single data element, there is no need for a separate element dimension.
 The representation of point features is a special, degenerate case of the standard four representations.
 The coordinates attribute is used on the data variables to unambiguously identify the relevant space and time auxiliary coordinate variables.